Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Fourier transform of triangulated surfaces

-The FT of a Dirac distribution on a triangle is $C^\infty$.
-However, large computational errors arise when one denominator in the eq. \eqref{fsum} get close to zero.
-Error in rounding floating-point arithmetic leads to a limited numerical precision $\epsilon$.
-Values smaller than this threshold $\epsilon$ cannot, in practice, be distinguished from 0.
-Therefore, when one term in denominator gets close to 0 in the expression \eqref{fsum} we replace it by an approximation that we describe in the following.
+The Fourier Transform (FT) of a Dirac distribution on a triangle is $C^\infty$.
+However, significant computational errors arise when a denominator in Eq.~\eqref{fsum} approaches zero.
+Due to rounding errors in floating-point arithmetic, numerical precision is limited to a threshold $\epsilon$, below which values cannot be reliably distinguished from zero.
+To mitigate this issue, when a denominator term in Eq.~\eqref{fsum} approaches zero, we substitute it with a stable approximation, which we detail in the following section.
+We write $f_\mathcal{T}(\boldsymbol{\xi})=g(\textbf{e}_1\cdot\boldsymbol{\xi},\textbf{e}_2\cdot\boldsymbol{\xi},\textbf{e}_3\cdot\boldsymbol{\xi})$, with the function $g$ defined for $(s,t,u)\in\mathbb{R}^3$ by